ThemeFuse/Brizy/readme.txt

 ![Resize columns](https://brizy.io/wp-content/uploads/2018/04/Resize-columns.gif)

-= Resize columns =
-Resize columns by dragging the handle that appears in between, with percentage values displayed up top.
-The content inside will automatically adapt to the new size.

 = Undo / Redo =
 Don't worry if you make a mistake or delete something that you shouldn't have.
 With Undo you can get everything back.

-= Cloud auto-save =
-The progress you're making while building your page is always backed up in the cloud, so you'll never lose your work.

 = Liked Brizy? =
 - Join our [Facebook Group](https://www.facebook.com/groups/brizy).